Qwilt/terraform-provider-qwilt/docs/resources/cdn_site_activation.md

 - `publish_acceptance_status` (String) The publishing operation acceptance status.
 - `publish_id` (String) The ID of the publishing operation for which you want to retrieve metadata.
 - `publish_state` (String) For internal use.
 Use the 'publishStatus' values instead.
-- `publish_status` (String) The publishing operation status.\n\nThe \"publishStatus\" values aggregate the \"publishState\" values into broader categories.  \n\t\n- Success - The operation succeeded.\n- Failed - The operation failed.\n- Aborted - The operation was canceled.\n- InProgress - The operation is in progress.
+- `publish_status` (String) The publishing operation status.
+The 'publishStatus' values aggregate the 'publishState' values into broader categories.

+ - Success - The operation succeeded.
+ - Failed - The operation failed.
+ - Aborted - The operation was canceled.
+ - InProgress - The operation is in progress.
 - `target` (String) The value will always be 'ga'.
 - `username` (String) Username that initiated the publishing operation.
 - `validators_err_details` (String) Details about errors generated during validation.